-Oil prices drop as oversupply looms amid global market woes
+Oil falls on oversupply worries despite Iran sanctions

 “The market in the fourth quarter could be shifting towards an oversupply situation as evidenced by rising inventories over the past few weeks,” Adeeb Al-Aama told Reuters.

-Saudi Arabia Energy Minister Khalid Al-Falih said there could be a need for intervention to reduce oil stockpiles after increases in recent months.
+Saudi Energy Minister Khalid al-Falih said there could be a need for intervention to reduce oil stockpiles after increases in recent months.

-For now, however, oil markets remain relatively tight, largely because of U.S. sanctions against Iran’s oil exports, which start on Nov.
-4.

-Washington is putting pressure on governments around the world to stop importing Iranian oil.
+For now, however, the main focus in the oil market remains on U.S. sanctions and the impact they are having on Iran’s oil exports.
+Washington has said it wants to reduce Iranian oil sales to zero, although this looks unlikely.

-Most, including its biggest customer China, are falling in line, forcing Iran to storing unsold oil on tankers in the hope it can sell the crude off once sanctions are lifted again.
+Many buyers, including Iran’s biggest customer, China, appear to be falling in line, forcing Tehran to store unsold oil on tankers in the hope it can sell the crude once sanctions are lifted.

-Reporting by Henning Gloystein and Aaron Sheldrick; Editing by Richard Pullin and Joseph Radford
+Reporting by Christopher Johnson in LONDON, Henning Gloystein in SINGAPORE and Aaron Sheldrick in TOKYO; Editing by Dale Hudson